robbiemu/llama-gguf-optimize/USAGE.md

 - **Use `kl_d_bench.py` for Comparison**

-  For each quantized model with an updated I-matrix:
+  For each quantized model with an updated I-matrix, use `kl_d_bench.py` to compare against the baseline logits.
+Utilize the `--to-chunk` flag to potentially reduce computation time by halting the comparison at the point previously found with `--early-stopping`.

   - **Run the Comparison Script**